 Remember that odd-numbered minor release versions (e.g. 2.5) are development versions and are unsuitable

 Install the MongoDB Enterprise packages and associated tools.¶

-You can install either the latest stable version of MongoDB Enterprise or a specific version of MongoDB Enterprise.
+You can install either the latest 3.0 release of MongoDB Enterprise or a specific version of MongoDB Enterprise.

-To install the latest stable version of MongoDB Enterprise, issue the following command:
+To install the latest 3.0 release of MongoDB Enterprise, issue the following command:

 sudo yum install -y mongodb-enterprise